Wolverine Studios Community Manager

 We’ve even started doing this ourselves by way of creating streaming developer diaries in the last week or so.
 They’ve been favorably received, giving us another avenue and opportunity to communicate directly with our players and gain their feedback on things such as proposed changes and feature wishlists.
 It’s a much more immediate, intimate experience that allows for faster compilation of player opinions, rather than just the old way of re-reading the forums and emails and compiling data that way (Note: We still use those methods, too.
 It allows us a more complete picture of what players want and think).

 As you can see, the community involved in the sports text sim world, smaller than other genres though it may be, is not a single, monolithic entity.
 Rather, it’s a broad, literally globally-spanning phenomenon that involves numerous strands.
-Whether it’s the multiplayer leagues, the solo player dynasties, the tight-knight developer and modding groups, or the newly arrived streams, there’s plenty of ways to get involved in the rich, vibrant community of our genre.
+Whether it’s the multiplayer leagues, the solo player dynasties, the tight-knit developer and modding groups, or the newly arrived streams, there’s plenty of ways to get involved in the rich, vibrant community of our genre.
 To take your first steps, why not visit our forums or download one of our free demos?